Wurzelfäule

 • Cinnamon : Natural antiseptic against fungi.

-• Activated charcoal : Helps bind excess moisture and reduce bacteria.
+• Activated charcoal : Helps to bind excess moisture and reduce bacteria.

 • Chamomile tea : Can be used as a mild disinfectant for the roots.